 If a process is allowed to load an eBPF program, all programs still pass through the eBPF verifier.
 The eBPF verifier ensures the safety of the program itself.
 This means, for example:

 eBPF programs cannot access arbitrary kernel memory directly.
-Access to data and data structures that lie outside of the context of the program must be accessed via eBPF helpers.
-This guarantees consistent data access and makes any such access subject to the privileges of the eBPF program, e.g. an eBPF program running is allowed to modify the data of certain data structures if the modification can be guaranteed to be safe.
+Data and data structures that lie outside of the context of the program must be accessed via eBPF helpers.
+This guarantees consistent data access and makes any such access subject to the privileges of the eBPF program, e.g. only data structures relevant to the program's type can be read or (sometimes) modified, provided the verifier could ensure at load time that out-of-bound accesses will never happen; or an eBPF program running is only allowed to modify the data of certain data structures if the modification can be guaranteed to be safe.
 An eBPF program cannot randomly modify data structures in the kernel.

 Let’s start with an analogy.
 Do you remember GeoCities?
 20 years ago, web pages used to be almost exclusively written in static markup language (HTML).
 A web page was basically a document with an application (browser) able to display it.
 Looking at web pages today, web pages have become full-blown applications and web-based technology has replaced a vast majority of applications written in languages requiring compilation.
 What enabled this evolution?

 The short-answer is programmability with the introduction of JavaScript.
-It unlocked a massive revolution resulting in browsers to evolve into almost independent operating systems.
+It unlocked a massive revolution resulting in browsers evolving into almost independent operating systems.

 Why did the evolution happen?
 Programmers were no longer as bound to users running particular browser versions.
 Instead of convincing standards bodies that a new HTML tag was needed, the availability of the necessary building blocks decoupled the pace of innovation of the underlying browser from the application running on top.
 This is of course a bit oversimplified as HTML did evolve over time and contributed to the success but the evolution of HTML itself would not have been sufficient.